megawattz/cpputil/README.md

 components into a whole object again, while the Channel functions send and receive those components to various media (disk, network, memory, XML, JSON etc).

-You can define a Channel class yourself, or use the ones that are included if you don't particularly care the transmission format.
+You can define a Channel class yourself, or use the ones that are included if you don't particularly care about the transmission format.

 YourClass::Serialize(Channel& channel) const;